ALM Octane's quality risk analytics aims to help you identify areas in your product with high quality risk, and reduce the risk in those areas.

 - Your admin can change the maximum number of recommended tests by modifying the LIMIT_TESTS_IN_RECOMMENDED_GRID parameter.
 For details, see Configuration parameters.

 - The Reduce risk option is not available for modules with low risk scores.
-We recommend that you focus your testing effort on high-risk areas.
+You should focus your testing effort on high-risk areas.

 In this section: